Reconnection of infinitely thin antiparallel vortices and coherent structures: Numerical method

 In the implementation of the method we follow the book of J. Butcher~\cite{butcher}.
 The idea of the embedded Runge-Kutta method consists in realization of two Runge-Kutta schemes on the same points one of order $p$ and another one of order $p + 1$.
 The difference between the outputs of these methods on each step is used for the error estimation which should have the decay $\tau^5$.
 If the error is bigger then we decrease the time step until the accuracy test is not passed.
 The explicit $k$-steps Runge-Kutta scheme for an ODE $x'(t) = f(x, t)$ at step $n$ is given by

 where $\tau$ is the time step, $\alpha_i$, $\beta_{il}$, and $c_i$ are the coefficients of the scheme.
 Usually the coefficients are given in the Butcher table: .
 In order to add the accuracy test we have to add another vector of coefficients $\mathbf{\hat{c}}$ for the embedded method.
-We are using Runge-Kutta-Felhberg method with the coefficients obtained in~\cite{fehlberg1969}:
+We are using Runge-Kutta-Felhberg method with the coefficients obtained in~\cite{fehlberg1969}.
+The adaptive time step allows to decrease the time step when it is necessary.
+In our case when the reconnection happens the interaction term is very close to singular and therefore, a much smaller time step comparing with the rest of the simulation has to be used.

 To make the solution more stable we use the idea of \cite{delahoz2014} and resolve the equations for $\mathbf{X}$ and $\mathbf{T}$ at the same time adding also the arclength correction according to~\eqref{eq:arclength}.
 The new equations read